dillten/HPWarranty/README.md

 # HPWarranty PowerShell Module
 ## As HP has recently split into two different companies, this is a complete rewrite, and is still beta.
-Cmdlet names and functionallity may change, I will not be supporting backwards compatibility.
+Cmdlet names and functionality may change, I will not be supporting backwards compatibility.

 This module can be installed from the [PowerShellGallery](https://www.powershellgallery.com/packages/HPWarranty/).
 You need [WMF 5](https://www.microsoft.com/en-us/download/details.aspx?id=44987) to use this feature.
 ```PowerShell